All Things Protein

 Nuts, e.g. almonds, walnuts, hazelnuts

-Grains, e.g. wheat flour, rice, brown bread
+Grains, e.g. wheat flour, rice, brown bread, quinoa

 Tofu